Real estate & development

 Turn diligence findings into consistent summaries, open-question lists, risk notes, and review-ready materials for internal stakeholders.

-That is why evaluation matters.
-A useful workflow should be tested against real deal questions, known edge cases, and internal review expectations before it becomes part of acquisition or development decisions.
+Evaluation is part of how we earn that.
+A workflow should be tested against real deal questions, known edge cases, and internal review expectations before it informs an acquisition or development decision.

 Answers